ResponsiveImagesCG/newsletters/RICG-newsletter-2014-12-01.md

 # Use Cases, Use Counters, and Stickers
-**Teaser Text:** It is Cyber Monday, the newsletter’s late, and I am full of tryptophan and gratitude
+**Teaser Text:** It’s Cyber Monday, the newsletter’s late, and I am full of tryptophan and gratitude

 ## Element Queries progress